 |Akitio ThunderBolt Drive Dock

 8 Various Device Ports Total

-Apple is currently shipping T-Bolt equipped iMacs and Mac mini's to follow the initial debut of ThunderBolt MacBooks.
-There'll probably be a healthy market for USB 3.0 ThunderBolt adapters and converters to bridge existing backup drives and USB 2.0 accessories to the new USB3 standard via ThunderBolt ports.
-By year's end the cylindrical Mac Pro will be released with 2nd-generation, 20GBps ThunderBolt 2.0 ports.
+Apple is currently shipping TBolt equipped iMacs and Mac mini's to follow the initial debut of ThunderBolt MacBooks.
+There's definitely a healthy interest and market for USB 3.0 ThunderBolt adapters and converters to bridge existing backup drives and USB 2.0 accessories to the new USB3 standard via ThunderBolt ports.
+The cylindrical Mac Pro was recently released with 2nd-generation, 20GBps ThunderBolt 2 ports.

 Intel - and by extension - Apple stalled adoption and incorporation of direct USB3 support into Intel's bridge chipsets until sometime in mid-2012.
 This gave the two companies plenty of time to try to get millions of ThunderBolt ports out onto the market - before they started to USB 3.0 SuperSpeed support across all Intel's CPU chipsets.
 WIth 4+ million Macs being sold every quarter, there's now a huge number of TBolt capable Macintosh machines out there.